You Can Make History (Young Again)

-"You Can Make History (Young Again)" is a song by English musician Elton John, initially recorded in 1996 and released on the American version of the compilation Love Songs.
+"You Can Make History (Young Again)" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was initially recorded in 1996 and released on the American version of the compilation Love Songs.
 As the song was recorded after the release of the original European version of the compilation (released in late 1995), it was not included on that version.

-Lyrically, the song talks of a lover who makes one feel young again, and is said to have been written about David Furnish, with whom Elton began a relationship in 1993.
+Lyrically, the song talks of a lover who makes one feel young again, and is said to have been written about David Furnish, with whom John began a relationship in 1993.
 The single included two tracks: a version of the song with its characteristic sitar (which can be heard at the beginning and end of the song), and one without (effectively an acoustic mix).

 Release

 The song was released as a cassette single, charting at number four on the Billboard Adult Contemporary chart and number 70 on the main Hot 100 chart.
 It also reached number 19 in Canada.

-Approximately a year after its release, the song was first released internationally when it was included as the B-side of the worldwide number-one "Something About the Way You Look Tonight"/"Candle in the Wind 1997" single, both of which were dedicated to friends of Elton John's who had died that year: Gianni Versace and Diana, Princess of Wales respectively.
+Approximately a year after its release, the song was first released internationally when it was included as the B-side of the worldwide number-one "Something About the Way You Look Tonight"/"Candle in the Wind 1997" single, both of which were dedicated to John's friends who had died that year: Gianni Versace and Diana, Princess of Wales respectively.